 What will I be expected to do after reading this book?

 - Several professors will use the book/readings in the class.
 Students are expected to participate in discussions and, potentially, develop projects based on the book.
-More than a simple assignment or task set out in the classroom, the readings should be used to reflect upon our world and to promote critical citizenship among students, faculty, and staff.
+More than a simple assignment or task set out in the classroom, the book should be used to reflect upon our world and to promote active citizenship among students, faculty and staff.

 Will there be events on campus related to the book?

 - The Common Book Committee hosts programs throughout the year through speakers, documentaries and discussion sessions.
-The Office of Student Life will also co/sponsor numerous events.
-Due to the current health context, all events may be held virtually to promote social distancing and to make it accessible for the campus community.
+Due to the current health context, all events may be held virtually or in-person.

 Do I have to pay for this book?